Povstalec/StargateJourney/blocks/stargate_variants.md

 </details>

 Pegasus Stargate with Milky Way symbols:
-> This is not a variant;
+> This is not a variant.
-> by default, the Pegasus gate picks the symbols of the galaxy it is currently placed in.
+> By default, the Pegasus gate picks the symbols of the galaxy it is currently placed in.

 ![Pegasus Stargate Milky Way symbols](/assets/img/blocks/technological/variants/pegasus_milkyway_symbols.png)